Do you sometimes…

 In a recent rat study, researchers found they could raise levels of glutathione in the rats’ brains by feeding them withanalide – one of the key components of ashwagandha that we talked about earlier.*

-Because glutathione is a key antioxidant protector that helps guard against the damaging effects of reactive oxygen species (ROS), ashwagandha with its naturally occurring withanalide may help protect your brain cells.*
+Because glutathione is a key antioxidant protector that helps guard against the damaging effects of reactive oxygen species (ROS), ashwagandha, with its naturally occurring withanalide, may help support your brain cells.*

 What to Look for When Shopping for Ashwagandha

 As with any herb, quality matters.
 And with herbs, quality varies wildly.
 Choosing the least expensive brand off the shelf can be a big mistake if you want a high-quality product.